 Antley’s life serves as a warning to those who would consider a career as a jockey.
 The path is not easy.
 The pressures of making weight and putting one’s life at stake each day are too much for some jockeys to handle.

 Did you know that you can watch and wager on horse racing with your computer, phone, or tablet?
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 Just take a moment to create an account with one of our recommended racebooks.
-You’ll get a nice welcome bonus just for signing up.
+You’ll get a nice horse betting bonus just for signing up.